CesMak/cityRhym/readme.md

 PROMPT_DE     = "Erstelle ein lustiges Gedicht im Kreuzreim über die Essens und Triinkgewohnheiten in" REPROMPT_DE   = "Das war ein Paarreim (AABB).
 Bitte gestalte den Reim zu einem Kreuzreim (ABAB) um.
 Gib nur den Reim  selbst zurück!"
 ```
+* the above reprompting approach worked well for creating a cross rhyme
+* other ways would be view-shot prompting showing a positive and negative example etc.
+* or you can also use a very large LLM that may know what a cross rhyme is.

 # Try it out!
 * Check and insert your LLM API credentials as environment_variable